-Want to take your toddler outside but out of ideas?
-Check out these outdoor activities for 1 year olds!
-From places to go, to sensory activities at home, you’ll find your perfect idea right here.
+Check out these fun outdoor activities for 1 year olds!
+From places to go, to sensory activities at home, you can find the perfect ideas.

-Our park boasts huge, grassy lawns, tons of trees, and little knick knacks my then-1 year old loved to play with.
+When my kids were little, our local park boasted huge, grassy lawns, tons of trees, and little knick knacks they loved to play with.

-In fact, one of his favorite games was “Let’s find all the baby pine cones” which he’d collect and gather at one of the bases of the trees.
-And each time we’d go back to the park, we’d still find his stash exactly where it was.
+One of their favorite games was to find all the baby pine cones, which they’d collect and gather at one of the bases of the trees.
+And each time we’d go back to the park, we’d still find their stash exactly where it was.

-Even when my little ones were really little—as in, barely just learning to walk—that still didn’t stop us from trekking outdoors.
+Even when they were really little—as in, barely learning to walk—that still didn’t stop us from trekking outdoors.
 Of course, we’re not talking miles-long hikes, though I’m sure plenty of families can pull that off.
-I’m talking just the simplest activities to get your 1 year old out of the house.
+I’m talking about the simplest activities to get outside.

-And if your 1 year old is like anything like my kids were, heading outdoors did more than just fill your day.
+Heading outdoors did more than fill our day.
 Just being outside was enough to calm a brewing tantrum, get extra energy out, or drive their curiosity.
-Living in an apartment also made us more likely to yearn the outdoors, with our patio as our only option.
+Living in an apartment made us yearn for the outdoors, with our patio as our only option.

 Awesome outdoor activities for 1 year olds

-Perhaps you’ve found yourself counting down the minutes until bedtime because you’re bored playing indoors… only to feel guilty for even thinking that way.
+Or maybe you’re bored playing indoors, only to feel guilty for even thinking that way.

 While plenty of activities cater to older kids, that doesn’t mean you and your 1 year old are stuck indoors.
 Thankfully, young toddlers don’t need much to enjoy themselves outdoors—the simpler is usually the better.
 But you may need to make a few changes to accommodate their age and stage.